-If you do not enroll when you are first eligible and later want to enroll, you can enroll only during next open enrollment unless one of the following is true:
+If you do not enroll when you are first eligible and later want to enroll, you can enroll only during open enrollment unless one of the following is true:

-- You become eligible as described in this "Special enrollment" section. - You did not enroll in any coverage offered by your group when you were first eligible and your group does not give us a written statement that verifies you signed a document that explained restrictions about enrolling in the future.
-Subject to confirmation by the Centers for Medicare & Medicaid Services, the effective date of an enrollment resulting from this provision is no later than the first day of the month following the date your group receives the applicable Health Plan-approved enrollment or change of enrollment application or a Senior Advantage Election Form for each person, from the subscriber.
+• You become eligible as described in this "Special enrollment" section.

+• You did not enroll in any coverage offered by your group when you were first eligible and your group does not give us a written statement that verifies you signed a document that explained restrictions about enrolling in the future.
+Subject to confirmation by CMS, the effective date of an enrollment resulting from this provision is no later than the first day of the month following the date your group receives a Health Plan-approved enrollment or change of enrollment application, and a Senior Advantage Election Form for each person, from the subscriber.

 Special enrollment due to new dependents.
-You may enroll as a subscriber (along with eligible dependents), and existing subscribers may add eligible dependents, within 31 days after marriage, establishment of domestic partnership, birth, adoption, or placement for adoption by submitting to your group the applicable Health Plan-approved enrollment application or a Senior Advantage Election Form for each person.
+You may enroll as a subscriber (along with eligible dependents), and existing subscribers may add eligible dependents, within 31 days after marriage or civil union, establishment of domestic partnership, birth, adoption, or placement for adoption by submitting to your group a Health Plan-approved enrollment application, and a Senior Advantage Election Form for each person.

-Subject to confirmation by the Centers for Medicare & Medicaid Services, the effective date of an enrollment resulting from marriage is no later than the first day of the month following the date your group receives the applicable enrollment application or Senior Advantage Election Form for each person, from the subscriber.
-Subject to confirmation by the Centers for Medicare & Medicaid Services, enrollments due to birth, adoption, or placement for adoption are effective on the date of birth, adoption, or placement for adoption.
+Subject to confirmation by CMS, the effective date of an enrollment resulting from marriage or civil union is no later than the first day of the month following the date your group receives an enrollment application and a Senior Advantage Election Form for each person, from the subscriber.
+Subject to confirmation by CMS, enrollments due to birth, adoption, or placement for adoption are effective on the date of birth, adoption, or placement for adoption.